Amadeus VI of Savoy: Crusade (1366-1367)

-Amadeus initiated a minor crusade (with 15 ships and 1,700 men) in 1366 against Murad I of the Ottoman Empire to aid his cousin, John V Palaiologos, the Byzantine Emperor, son of the Dowager Empress, Anne of Savoy.
-In this campaign, Amadeus joined forces with Francesco I of Lesbos, and the Hungarian king Louis the Great, and they drove the Turks from Gallipoli.
+Amadeus initiated a minor crusade (with 15 ships and 1,700 men) in 1366 against Sultan Murad I of the Ottoman Empire to aid his cousin, John V Palaiologos, the Byzantine Emperor, son of the Dowager Empress, Anna of Savoy.
+In this campaign, Amadeus joined forces with Francesco I of Lesbos, and the King of Hungary Louis I the Great, and they drove the Turks from Gallipoli.
 (This victory was short-lived, though, for they lost Gallipoli to the Turkish Sultan Murad I a few years later.)
 At this time, John V was held captive by the Bulgarians.
 Amadeus turned his forces against Bulgaria and captured the Black Sea ports of Mesembria and Sozopolis.
 He then laid siege to Varna and sent Tsar Ivan Alexander an ultimatum to release John V or suffer further defeat.
 Ivan Alexander released John V, and Amadeus returned to spend the winter in Mesembria, arriving there with John V before Christmas.

 Later years

 From 1372 to 1373, he fought alongside Enguerrand VII, Lord of Coucy in Italy as a part of the Papal forces against the Visconti family.

 In 1377, he ordered the installation of the first public mechanical clock in the region and established an officer to maintain it.
 He created a system of state-supported poor relief, one of the first of its kind in the late medieval world.

 In 1381 at Turin, he mediated between Genoa and Venice and sponsored the peace treaty which brought an end to the War of Chioggia and the larger Venetian-Genoese War.
 The Republic of Genoa and the Republic of Venice had for long argued over the ownership of the island of Tenedos in the Aegean Sea near the Dardanelles.
-Eventually, it was agreed under the Treaty of Turin that as a compromise the island, after being depopulated and demilitarised, should be formally entrusted to Amadeus, Count of Savoy, a cousin to the Palaiologos imperial family.
+Eventually, it was agreed under the Treaty of Turin that as a compromise the island, after being depopulated and demilitarised, should be formally entrusted to Amadeus VI, Count of Savoy, a cousin to the Palaiologos imperial family.

 Later, Amadeus would be persuaded by Antipope Clement VII (Avignon Obedience) to accompany Louis I, Duke of Anjou on an expedition to Naples.
 Here in 1382, the Count would share with Louis in the successful conquests of Abruzzi and Apulia.
 He died near Castropignano on 27 February 1383 and was interred at Hautecombe Abbey on 15 June 1383.

 Amadeus was credited with purchasing the territory of the mountain pass, the Col de Largentièes, today Maddalena Pass on the border of France and Italy.
 This purchase took place in 1388, after his death, for the sum of 60,000 ecus.